Ichaelus/Github-Classifier/Dokumentation/ClassificationGuide.md

 > When course-repos belong to a college or university, 'HW' is the right choice.
 But an online-course for e.g. a coursera course should be classified as 'EDU'.
 > This might cause some confusion later on.
 > **Anyhow:** Homework for online-courses should be classified as 'HW' as well.
+> Example: (Challenges with the purpose of learning) [https://github.com/loulee22/pull-request-challenge]

 #### Design Principles or Standards
 > Mostly belong to docs as they're non-educational.
 Be careful here and look out for occuring explanations (Obviously 'EDU' then).